latest news

 • Propionibacterium acnes

-Researchers in England discovered that 3 active ingredients in tea tree oil, including terpinen-4-ol, can fight these bacteria and help reduce inflammation of the oil gland reducing acne breakouts.
+Researchers in England discovered that the active ingredients in tea tree oils, including terpinen-4-ol, can fight these bacteria and help reduce inflammation of the oil gland which may help reduce acne breakouts.

 5 Steps to Healthier Clear Skin